Shell Nigeria: Oil spills

+Reporting practices and response

 Nigerian government regulations legally require companies to report a spill within twenty-four hours of the spill, then conduct a JIV report within the next twenty-four hours following.
 In addition, the repair and clean-up of the spill is also required to begin within the first twenty-four hours of when the spill was discovered.
 Shell's response time has been reported to rarely be within these regulations.
 In only 25.7% of the spills that have occurred since 2011, Shell has conducted JIV reports within the first twenty-hours of a spill being reported.
 Oftentimes, it has been reported that Shell and other oil companies do not begin to clean up the spills until after the reports are conducted delaying the response time even further.
 Shell does state that the pipelines are shut off in the event of a spill being reported, however, the oil that has already been spilled is still left in the environment.
 For example, 252 days passed before Shell visited the site of an oil spill that was reported in February 2016.
 Another case in May, 2015 took Shell 190 days to visit after a report had been made.
 Both spills were reportedly in areas that were easily accessible providing limited excuse for the companies delayed responses.
 On average, Shell took around 9.68 days to respond and conduct JIV reports for spills that occurred in water and around 5.35 days to respond and conduct JIV reports for spills that occurred on land.
 Underreporting on the amount of oil spilled during each incident can also be attributed to the high volatility of oil resulting in the evaporation of about 50% of the exposed oil within twenty-four to forty-eight hours of the initial spill.

 Amnesty International and Friends of the Earth International contested Shell's claims that up to 98% of all oil spills in Nigeria were due to sabotage.
 The two groups filed a complaint against the company in the OECD.
 Under Nigerian law, Shell has no liability when spills are classified as result of sabotage.
 Soon after, Shell representatives were heard by the Dutch Parliament and Shell revised its estimates from 98% to 70%.
 It was the second time the company did such a large revision to its oil spill statistics.
 A Dutch court ruled in 2013 that Shell is liable for the pollution in the Niger Delta.

 Shell faced their oil spill response practices in November 2014 during legal action that was taken in the United Kingdom.
 The spill that was contested was from the Trans-Niger Pipeline in 2008 where 1640 barrels of oil were reported by Shell and a second spill in 2009 where Shell reported 4000 barrels of oil were spilled.
 In court, the assessment was proven to be extremely under-estimated and Shell ended up committing to a compensation of 55 million pounds.